False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 4. Facilitate engagement and vigilance of interested and concerned parties with reviewing industry-prepared materials and activities; and,

-5. Take action against adulterated or misbranded medical devices (including labeling that is false, deceptive, or misleading).
+5. Take action against adulterated or misbranded (inclusive of labeling that is false, deceptive, or misleading) medical devices.

 Policy Options